codinasion-archive/codinasion-programme/programme/celsius-to-fahrenheit/README.md

   - SanjayShetty01
 ---

-## Write a program to convert the temperature from Celsius to Fahrenheit
+## Write a programme to convert the temperature from Celsius to Fahrenheit

 ```txt
 Input ( c )  : -40